Komodo/komodo-website/src/pages/blog/2014-08/debugging-komodo-with-komodo.html.md

 answer to that is "Word", or "Yes it will".

-You're going to start a second Komodo instance using the commandline and the **KOMODO_USERDATADIR** environmental variable.  "set" KOMODO_USERDATADIR in the commandline then start Komodo from the same commandline terminal window by executing *ko.exe* in the Komodo installs root directory.
-We'll call this instance the **secondary instance** or **SI**.
-It is also the instance you will be "walking" through with the debugger.
-We'll call the original **primary instance**.
-Guess what it's acronym will be.
+You're going to start a second Komodo instance using the commandline and the **KOMODO_USERDATADIR** environmental variable.  "set" or "export" (linux, OSX) KOMODO_USERDATADIR in the commandline then start Komodo from the same commandline terminal window by executing the Komodo binary in the Komodo installs root directory.
+We'll call this instance the **debugged instance**.
+It is the instance you will be "walking" through with the debugger.
+We'll call the Komodo currently running the **debugger instance**.

-You could also do what I'm doing;  Download the [latest Komodo 9 Alpha](http://komodoide.com/download/) pre-release build and use that as the **PI** instance.
-For those of you from the future.
+You could also do what I'm doing;  Download the [latest Komodo 9 Alpha](http://komodoide.com/download/) pre-release build and use that as the **debugger instance** instance.
+For those of you from the future, isn't the Commando (new Fast Open) feature awesome!?

-Once Komodo **SI** has started, configure a Publishing account with it and try pushing a file.
-This should immediately trigger a debugging request alert box to pop up in Komodo **PI**.
-Click "Yes" and start walking through the code using the Komodo **PI** debugger.
+Once Komodo **debugged instance** has started, configure a Publishing account with it and try pushing a file.
+This should immediately trigger a debugging request alert box to pop up in Komodo **debugger instance**.
+Click "Yes" and start walking through the code using the Komodo **debugger instance** debugger.

 That about sums it up.
 Try placing breakpoints throughout the Komodo Python and have fun.